JamFox/docs.jamfox.dev/docs/content/food/maincourses.md

 4. Next add ¼ cup of heavy cream and the juice of ⅓ a lime and cook for about 5 minutes or until thickened.
 Salt and pepper to taste.
 5. Remove from skillet and place in a bowl.
 Set aside.

-!!! abstract inline "Chiken ingredients"
+!!! abstract inline "Chicken ingredients"
     - 2 chicken breasts
     - 2 cloves garlic, roughly chopped
     - 2 limes, juiced